mmallicoat/marshallmallicoat.com/content/dolphins-in-the-black-sea.rst

 No one really gives a shit.
 Not the European or the Arab or the Asian.
 Definitely not the Turk selling “selfie sticks” for 300% markup, or the one with blister packs of Viagra outside the Grand Bazaar.
-You can see foreign men strolling around with blood coming thru the bandages on their scalp, pleased as hell with their new hair plugs.
+You can see foreign men strolling around with blood coming through the bandages on their scalp, pleased as hell with their new hair plugs.

 Travel is a luxury psychedelic, a chance to practice the word for